 Develop objectives and targets based on the assessment and data collected.
 Note, Wellness Works members get support in developing a strategy map with measurable objectives and targets.

-Develop an action plan based on the objectives using a change management system that allows for proper employee engagement and thorough communication.
+Develop an action plan based on the objectives using a change leadership process that allows for proper employee engagement and thorough communication.

 3. Implement ensuring appropriate resources have been allocated and that staff have appropriate time allocated to commit to actions using a change management approach.
 Use preventative and protective measures.